ifconfigStyx/hex-tool/README.md

 ### `nmap`

 Displays comprehensive network information for a target IP.
-If no IP is given, uses the current context.
+If no IP is given, it prints the saved results of the last nmap.

 ```
 nmap {ip}    Display network information